-Reform proposals

-Are there current proposals to change the legislation?
+Reform proposals Are there current proposals to change the legislation?

-The Indonesian legislature plans to enact a new competition bill that will replace Law No. 5 of 1999 on the Prohibition of Monopolistic Practices and Unfair Business Competition, but it will not be enacted in 2024 as it is not part of the 2024 national legislation programme.
+The Indonesian legislature plans to enact a new competition bill that will replace the current Competition Law as part of the 2025 national legislation programme.
+However, it remains unclear when the bill will be promulgated into law.